aeropic/COMET---stars-trails-remover-SIRIL-script-/readme.md

 * The **Load Button** becomes green and shows the total amount of detected stars (e.g., `✅ 26 STARS DETECTED`).
 * <img width="422" height="517" alt="stars" src="https://github.com/user-attachments/assets/77264139-4c0e-4411-93e5-886e1126caf4" />

 * if the **show stars centers** is ticked, yellow circles are drawn in the picture.
-THey reflect the actual position of the **star trail radius** slider
+They reflect the actual diameter of the **global trail radius** slider

 * play with the **sigma slider** to dynamically increase (slider to the left)/decrease (to the right) the star count to get a reasonable amount (e.g., `✅ 117 STARS DETECTED`).
-This is the number of trails that will be erased in the picture, don't target too high numbers !
+This is the number of trails that will be erased in the picture, don't target too high numbers but 1000 is OK !
 When you start seeing clusters of stars around the comet nucleus, this means you are at the limit of stars detection noise...
 <img width="1081" height="792" alt="cluster" src="https://github.com/user-attachments/assets/eae85c10-91d3-462e-941b-ea86fb548798" />